-Gwyneth Paltrow Asks “What’s Going On With Tristan Thompson?”
+Gwyneth Paltrow Asks ‘What’s Going On With Tristan Thompson?’

-Gwyneth Paltrow has never heard of Jordyn Woods, Tristan Thompson or Khloe Kardashian.
+Gwyneth Paltrow has never heard of Jordyn Woods, Tristan Thompson, or Khloe Kardashian.

 The 46-year-old actress turned lifestyle guru revealed this shortcoming on Instagram last night.
 As the Daily Mail reports, Paltrow has made the foolish mistake of typing a naive comment under a viral post by the user named sourpsycho.